Octogonapus/FileMaintainer/README.md

 GitHub Enterprise is not directly supported, just list your organizations instead.

 Changes are applied to the default branch.
+Updates are primarily made via the GitHub API; if this fails, Git will be used instead.

 Requires a GitHub token in the `GITHUB_TOKEN` environment variable with scopes: `repo`, `workflow`.